 They are always and everywhere present, in every cell, held in their rightful place by balance and health.

-Upset the balance, however, by inharmonious habits, be it; mental, emotional, lifestyle, bad nutrition, drugs, poisons, overindulgence, stress and the resulting low vitality and resistance will provide an environment for their proliferation.
+Upset the balance, however, by inharmonious habits, be it; mental, emotional, lifestyle, bad nutrition, drugs, poisons, overindulgence, stress and the resulting low vitality and resistance will provide a perfect environment for their proliferation.

 Germs of all sorts are really agents, no the causes, of disease.